-In the event that the DSL and deputies are required during the holidays, the Headteacher's email address is the point of contact for the children and families team to make contact.

-When the DSL is absent, the deputies, Mrs Roz Hewitt, Deputy Headteacher, Mrs Ione Haroun, Miss Fran Cinderey, Lead Teachers or Mrs Erica Fearn, FSW (Family Support Worker), will act as cover for example, during out-of-hours/out-of-term activities.
+In the event that the DSL and deputies are required during the holidays, the Headteacher's email and FSWs email addresses are the point of contact for the children and families team to make contact.
+Her phone number is also held by the Multi-agency referral team (MASH) at county in case contact is needed.
+When the DSLs are absent, the deputies, Mrs Roz Hewitt, Deputy Headteacher, Mrs Ione Haroun, Miss Fran Cinderey, Lead Teachers, will act as cover for example, during out-of-hours/out-of-term activities.

-The DSL and deputy DSLs will be given the time, funding, training, resources and support to:
+The DSLs and deputy DSLs will be given the time, funding, training, resources and support to:

-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Maintain information on which children have social workers so that decisions can be made in the best interests of the child's safety, welfare and educational outcomes by, for example, considering the provision of pastoral and/or academic support in school.